mitmedialab/ai-prophecy/README.md

 ### Prototype

-- **Experiment**: Implementation of the assessments, simulated investment game, and prophecies.
+- **Experiment**: Implementation of the web app including assessments, simulated investment game, and prophecies.

 ### Supplementary
 - **Survey**: Survey materials and questionnaires used in the study.